mesfind/ml-physical/_episodes/Python virtual_Enviro_Ubuntu.md

-# Python virtual environment on Ubuntu
+# Setting Up a Python virtual environment on Ubuntu